reddit/bugs/README.md

 And add new issues for this epic as things come up

 ```
-$> bugs relevance_work "Solve for foobar in the UI"
+$> bugs create relevance_work "Solve for foobar in the UI"
 ```

 We have a new task